How to Set Up Your Office Network When Moving

 Why is My Internet Still Sloooow?

-The fact of the matter is...there are a TON of reasons for slow internet.
+There are a TON of reasons for slow internet.
 It could be the result of too many users on the same router, an individual device might be suffering from malware, or network traffic might be to blame.
-More often than not in troubleshooting scenarios, the internet connection and the wireless broadcast signal become conflated.
+More often than not in troubleshooting scenarios, references to the internet connection and the wireless broadcast signal become conflated.
 In fact, they’re very different things.
 Performing a speed test while directly hardwired into the ISP modem (in Pilot’s case, the ONT device) is the best way to determine if the internet connection itself is performing as normal.
 If you can confirm the network connection is fine, it’s time to isolate the problem on your internal network.

 Proactive Thinking For the Win